 I was born in November 1973 in Sofia, Bulgaria to scientist parents, and studied at the French Lycée in Sofia.
-Our family emigrated to New Zealand in 1992, where I studied French and Russian Literature at Otago University, and English Literature and Creative Writing at Victoria University of Wellington.
+In 1992, our family emigrated to New Zealand where I studied French and Russian Literature at Otago University, and English Literature and Creative Writing at Victoria University of Wellington.
 I have written poetry since early childhood.
 In the first years of life in New Zealand, I made a transition from my mother tongue Bulgarian to English as my primary literary language.
-My early published work from those years reflects this period: the poetry collections All roads lead to the sea and Dismemberment (Auckland University Press), and the novels Reconnaissance and Love in the Land of Midas (Penguin NZ).
+My first published work from those years reflects this period: the poetry collections All roads lead to the sea and Dismemberment (Auckland University Press), and the novels Reconnaissance and Love in the Land of Midas (Penguin NZ).
 Reconnaissance won a Commonwealth Writers’ Prize for best first novel in Asia-Pacific.
 All roads lead to the sea was awarded a NZ Montana Book Award.

-In 2005 I emigrated to Edinburgh, and wrote Street Without a Name (Granta 2008).
-It is a coming-of-age story in the twilight years of Communism and a journey across post-Communist Bulgaria.
+In 2005 I emigrated to Edinburgh and wrote Street Without a Name (Granta 2008).
+It is a coming-of-age story (mine) in the twilight years of Communism and a journey across post-Communist Bulgaria.
 It was shortlisted for the Stanford-Dolman Travel Book Awards, and has Bulgarian, Swedish, Spanish and Turkish editions, with Italian and French editions forthcoming.

 Twelve Minutes of Love (Granta 2011) blends a tale of obsession with a history of the Argentine tango.
 It was shortlisted for the Scottish Mortgage Investment Book Awards and published in Russian, Polish, Bulgarian, and Czech.
 A Croatian edition is forthcoming.